weleoka/ardeidae_py/README.md

 Be aware of the config variable PrintFile, if true will attempt to output the whole file to console of client

+The servers need to bind to a host and port.
+These are listed in hosts.txt.
+The first item is the default host/port which makes starting that easier by just hitting enter at the prompt.

 #### Stream
 The client can send a request for a paket stream by typing "stream" at prompt.
 The servers can send pakets at a set interval specified by client, in miliseconds.
 The servers have a paket limit in their settings.